assembler/browsernizer/README.md

       !(browser.name == "Safari" && browser.mobile?)
     end

+The block should return false to block the browser, true to allow it, and nil if it cannot decide.
+This way you can make any arbitrary User-Agent explicitly allowed, even if its version would have been blocked otherwise:

+    config.supported do |browser|
+      true if browser.user_agent.include?('Linux')
+    end

+Please note, that the order is important, thus the first block or requirement returning a boolean wins.

 Specifying location is optional.
 If you prefer handling unsupported browsers on your own, you can access browsernizer info from `request.env['browsernizer']` within your controller.